 After that, life changed.

 My mom and uncle had aches and pains and lawyers and law suits and chiropractic appointments that still go on.
+Luckily they have found the best criminal defense lawyer Tampa Bay.

 Nothing much more was ever said about it.